-Before development of the Las Vegas area, the LVW was a natural stream in southern Nevada that flowed year-round.
+Before development of the Las Vegas area, the LVW was a natural stream that drained a series of large springs and occasional stormwater runoff from the Las Vegas Valley.
 In the past decades, the LVW has experienced large increases in water flow due to increases in wastewater discharge related to development in the Las Vegas Valley, providing the LVW with a relatively steady year-round water flow.
 The increased flow rates combined with flooding during major storm events cause erosion of the LVW channel.
 Erosion control weirs have been constructed, and are continuing to be constructed, to slow down the water velocities through major portions of the LVW.
+A list of current and proposed weirs is provided in Table 1.
 Groundwater infiltrating into the LVW via seeps and springs is known to be contaminated with dissolved chemicals related to industrial operations in the Las Vegas Valley, including perchlorate, chlorate, and chromium.
-The paths by which the contaminated groundwater enters the LVW and introduce contamination to the surface waters are not well understood.
-The following section provides a description of the CSM of the LVW and known and suspected inputs.
+The paths by which the contaminated groundwater enter the LVW and introduce contamination to the surface waters are not well understood.